mit-orcd/orcd-docs-edit/docs/rental-portal.md

 ### Why Cost Allocations Are Required

 Cost allocations link your project to one or more cost objects (billing accounts).
 When you rent GPU nodes, the rental charges are distributed across these cost objects according to the percentages you specify.
-Projects without an approved cost allocation cannot make reservations.
+Projects without a verified cost allocation cannot make reservations.

 ### Navigating to Cost Allocation